MizuchiLabs/relayd/docs/providers/unifi.md

 - **Scope**: `local`
 - **Requires**: UniFi controller credentials.

-### Adopting Existing Domains (The Manual Record Trap)
+### Adopting Existing Domains

-If you manually created a DNS record in your provider's Web UI (e.g., UniFi) and then tell `relayd` to manage that same domain, `relayd` will skip it because it doesn't see a companion `TXT` record indicating ownership.
+If you manually created a DNS record in your provider's Web UI (e.g., UniFi) and then tell `relayd` to manage that same domain, `relayd` will throw errors since UniFi handles ownership of the record.

 - **The Fix:** To transfer ownership to `relayd`, simply delete the manually created record from your DNS provider's UI.
 Within seconds, `relayd` will see the gap, recreate the record via the API, and officially take ownership of it.